2.1 Bosons and Fermions#

 Explain why identical particles require symmetric or antisymmetric wavefunctions.

-Use insertion/deletion rules and creation/annihilation operators to build and manipulate many-body states.
+Use insertion/deletion rules and creation/annihilation operators for many-body states.

-Contrast bosonic enhancement with fermionic exclusion and connect to physical phenomena.
+Contrast bosonic enhancement with fermionic exclusion and physical phenomena.

 Project#

-Objective: Simulate Bose-Einstein condensation (BEC) in a harmonic trap using the Gross-Pitaevskii equation.
-Explore the phase transition, condensate dynamics, and connection to identical particle statistics.
+Objective: Simulate BEC in harmonic traps using the Gross-Pitaevskii equation to explore phase transitions, condensate dynamics, and connections to identical particle statistics.

 Suggested Approach:

-Expected Deliverable: Research report (7-10 pages) with: GP theory and derivation from identical particle statistics, numerical method (SSFM, convergence, stability analysis), ground state evolution and phase transition, collective mode analysis, benchmarks against experimental data or analytical results, and discussion of connection to condensed matter physics and quantum optics.
+Expected Deliverable: Research report (7–10 pages) covering GP theory derivation, numerical methods with convergence analysis, ground state evolution and phase transition, collective mode analysis, benchmarks against experiments, and condensed matter/quantum optics connections.